 Children who require additional support have these needs met through a graduated framework of carefully planned interventions and support.
 The school uses it's funding to ensure that class sizes are kept as small as possible and that children have access to additional small group and 1:1 support as required.

 Wave 3

 External agencies are employed as appropriate to provide additional support and guidance.
+This may also include bespoke learning packages and high level of adult support.

 What types of SEN do we provide for?